Native-Neo/SmaulNative/README.md

 SmaulNative is an experimental language-model development project focused on building and training models from scratch with custom data pipelines, tokenizer training, memory-aware training loops, RWKV-style architectures, Transformer variants, and Mixture of Experts model merging.

-The repository contains two primary architecture paths:
+The repository contains three architecture paths:

-- The root pipeline, centered around the RWKV-X / recurrent architecture and its MoE upcycling tools.
+- The root pipeline: a custom RWKV-style recurrent model with its own trainer and MoE upcycling tools.
+- `actual_rwkv_proto`: a faithful pure-PyTorch reimplementation of the real howard-hou/RWKV-X model math (RWKV-7 TimeMix + MOBA sparse attention), CPU-safe, with pretraining/SFT, tokenizer training, and MoE upcycling that can also merge tokenizers.
-- `Transformer-Basic`, an alternative also Transformer-based implementation with its own training, merging and tokenizer.
+- `Transformer-Basic`: a Llama-style dense Transformer path with its own training, merging, and tokenizer, including 2-bit simulated QAT experiments.

 SmaulNative is intended as a practical experimentation environment for training and modifying language models without depending entirely on a large external training framework.